isabella232/MCW-Template-Cloud-Workshop/Whiteboad design session/WDS student guide - Title xxx.md

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart.
+Directions: With all participants at your table, respond to the following questions on a flip chart:

 *Title*